briandipalma/flux-for-components/README.md

 For each instance of a component, such as an FX tile, we would create a new factory and pass that factory into the component as a view `prop`.
-The React `Tile` view component would pass the factory on downward to it's child view components.
+The React `Tile` view component would pass the factory on downward to its child view components.
 From that point in the view downward the dispatcher, views, stores and action creators would all share the same dependency instances.
 These instances would be separate from the instances in another `Tile` view component.